 The taxable amount is defined as the difference between your withdrawals and deposits in the FY.
 Here’s how the taxable amount is calculated:

-Taxable Amount (Net winnings) = A - B - C - D
+Taxable Amount (Net Winnings) = A - B - C - E

 • A = Total withdrawals (including current withdrawal amount)